 On a weekend following a number of days doing relatively non-creative tasks, my insides demanded some play time.
 A very energizing exercise for me is to do one of my woven paintings.
 To do this, I generally paint two paintings, often on yupo, that have some similar elements in color and/or line.
-After painting and letting them dry well, I slice them in opposite directions and then weave them back together.
-The fun part is that I never quite know what the finished piece will look like.This is one of those surprises.
+Yupo is a synthetic material that has a very hard non-absorbent surface that does not act at all like traditional watercolor paper.
+It is hard to control but results in very vibrant lively color that I love to work with.
+After painting and letting them dry well, I slice the two paintings in opposite directions and then weave them back together.
+The fun part is that I never quite know what the finished piece will look like.
+Ok, it’s not always fun but it sure can be interesting…..This is one of those surprises.
 It could remind the viewer of a spectacular sunrise or sunset, thus the title “Solar Flare.”
 The image itself is 10×14 and it is matted and framed to 16×19.
 You can see more woven watercolors here.

 I decided to give my blog page a little lift with its own name.
-I’m calling it Sycamore Notes and some day I will explain where that comes from.
-For now, know that it is based on my belief that art can be something that lifts us out of the ordinary and inspires or challenges us.
+I’m calling it Sycamore Notes and some day I will explain where that comes from. (see a more recent post for that) For now, know that it is based on my belief that art can be something that lifts us out of the ordinary and inspires or challenges us.
 So here I will “go out on a limb” and share new works that are being added into this site’s galleries or tell you about coming events and opportunities, or share techniques I use; or perhaps I will share a thought that I feel needs to be shared.
 My hope is that this will become interactive and to that end, I invite you to share your thoughts or questions as we proceed.